China slowdown exposes debt stress in raw materials

 Problems have been surfacing in other traditional industries such as steel and shipbuilding.

-Thomson Reuters data shows debt held by 36 listed coal firms stood at 285 billion yuan.
+Thomson Reuters data shows debt held by 36 listed coal firms stood at 285 billion yuan ($46.55 billion).

 If the borrowing of state and unlisted firms is included, debt held by Chinese coal miners and washeries rose 23 percent to 2.67 trillion yuan at the end of 2012 from a year ago, according to data from the National Bureau of Statistics obtained by research firm Askci Corp.